BAD REASONING

 NAME DESCRIPTION EXAMPLE

 Relevance Is it relevant to the debate in progress?
-The murder weapon is relevant to a murder trial.

-Logic Is it based on sound logic?
-Emotional claims are worthless.
-The sad story of polar bear habitats is not valid data on the reality of global warming.
+The sad story of polar bear habitats is not a valid premise in an argument on the reality of global warming.

 VALID ARGUMENT MODES